pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 #### The Curriculum: Agentic Continual Pre-training

-Once we can generate large numbers of grounded trajectories, a natural next step is to use them to continually refine the base model itself. *Agentic Continual Pre-training (Agentic CPT)* <d-cite key="su2025scaling"></d-cite> immerses an LLM in synthetic experiences that reflect the full agent loop: planning, acting, observing, and correcting.
+Once we can generate large numbers of automatic trajectories, a natural next step is to use them to continually refine the base model itself. *Agentic Continual Pre-training (Agentic CPT)* <d-cite key="su2025scaling"></d-cite> immerses an LLM in synthetic experiences that reflect the full agent loop: planning, acting, observing, and correcting.
 Instead of optimizing only for next-token prediction, the model is trained to internalize the *agentic workflow*:

 1.  **Multi-turn tool use.** Learning that the output of Tool A (e.g., search) should be fed into Tool B (e.g., code or analysis), and that actions have consequences over multiple steps.
 2.  **Reflection and correction.** When a tool call fails, the training data includes the model's debugging and self-correction process, teaching it how to recover from mistakes <d-cite key="novikov2025alphaevolve"></d-cite>.
 3.  **Goal clarification.** In ambiguous situations, successful trajectories may include the model asking clarifying questions rather than acting prematurely.

 This shifts the training signal from *what people say* to *what successful agents do*.
-Grounded synthesis turns symbolic routing into a data engine.
+Automatic data synthesis turns symbolic routing into a data engine.

 ### Verified Inference: The Logic of Truth